 - Slices of apples or bananas, seedless grapes or orange segments

-- You may need to help the person by guiding their hand to their mouth to remind them of the process involved
+You may need to help your loved one by guiding their hand to their mouth to remind them of the process involved.
+You can also speak to an occupational therapist about specially adapted cutlery, such as lipped (high-sided plates) or spill cups.

-Studies have shown that certain combinations of nutrients including healthy fats, such as omega-3 fish oils, vitamins and minerals may help to support healthy brain function.
+Studies have shown that a healthy diet is key to living well with dementia.
+Eating a healthy and balanced diet is important for both physical and mental health, decreasing the risk of problems like dehydration, weight loss, urinary tract infections and constipation.
+These health issues can increase symptoms of dementia, namely confusion and delirium.
+Combinations of nutrients such as healthy fats, omega-3 fish oils, vitamins and minerals may help to support healthy brain function.
 These nutrients can be found in the following foods:

 - Plenty of fruit and vegetables including leafy greens